MTES-MCT/rapportNav/README.md

 If you aim to contribute to the code you may prefer to use the `yarn dev` or `yarn watch` commands for js compilation.
-Some basic fixtures to get a development environment are available using `bin/console doctrine:fixtures:load --group=default`
+Some basic fixtures to get a development environment are available using `bin/console doctrine:fixtures:load --group=default` This command should be executed in dev environment, you may add the `--env=dev` depending on the environment defined in your `.env.local`
+TODO: some fixtures are missing on the repository.

 ### Test environment configuration (for developers)

 For tests only it is required to create a `var/data` folder where a SQLite database for tests will be instantiated, the module `php-sqlite3` is also required for running tests.
 You can check dev requirements with the command `$ sudo -u www-data composer check-platform-reqs`

 ## Contribution